thevargheseshibu/Employee-CRED-APP/README.md

 Technologies Used :

-React - Front End.
+-React - Front End.
-MongDB - As Database.
+-MongDB - As Database.
-Express and Node - To activate and facilitate server connection.
+-Express and Node - To activate and facilitate server connection.
-Nodemon - To automate the monitoring changes of the server Axios -  To make HTTP requests from node. js
+-Nodemon - To automate the monitoring changes of the server -Axios -  To make HTTP requests from node. js
-Cors- Data transfers between browsers and servers
+-Cors- Data transfers between browsers and servers